Suggestion: Watch the 5 minutes video tutorial before reading this article

 Foreigners can’t own freehold property, but some still decide to indirectly own freehold property through local contractual setups.
 You should keep in mind that you won’t be protected if you decide to go for this option.

-Prices have increased much the past 10-15 years, especially in the luxury segment and for vacant land.
+Prices have increased much in the past 10-15 years, especially in the luxury segment and for vacant land.
 Due to hefty increases, the prices have stagnated.

-Some of the most popular areas to buy property in Bali include: Sanur, Uduk, Canggu, Kuta and Seminyak, all offering different lifestyles.
+Some of the most popular areas to buy property in Bali include Sanur, Uduk, Canggu, Kuta, and Seminyak, all offering different lifestyles.

 If you want to know more about buying property in Bali, I recommend you to read the complete article.